filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/msig-as-owner.md

 lotus-shed miner-multisig --from <msig-signer-1> --multisig <msigID> --miner <minerID> propose-change-owner <new-owner-address>
 ```

-Depending on what kind of signature threshold the multisignature address has, the rest of the multisignature signers needs to approve the owner change proposal message:
+Depending on what kind of signature threshold the multisignature address has, the rest of the multisignature signers need to approve the owner change proposal message:

 ```shell
 lotus-shed miner-multisig --from <msig-signer-2> --multisig <msigID> --miner  <minerID> approve-change-owner <msigID> <txnId> <proposer-address>